jdcar/01-code-refractor/README.md

 6. Rename divs with semantic tags
 7. Add alt text to imgs
 8. Cleaned up the css tags
+9. Created ids and classes so css can be grouped

 ## Contributing